 Driving in Saudi Arabia may take some getting used to.
 While the road conditions and road safety in the country are improving, outside the big cities, you may still come across people not fully in line with traffic regulations.

-You may also regularly come across armed guard posts on the road — which can be quite unnerving for those who are not used to this.
+You may also regularly come across armed guard posts on the road, which can be quite unnerving for those who are not used to this.
 If you are stopped at one of these road checks, do not panic and simply follow the instructions of the officer.
-In most cases, you will only be asked to show your driver's license, car papers and Iqama copy.
+In most cases, you will only be asked to show your driver's license, vehicle registration and Iqama copy.
 Make sure to keep these documents with you at all times when driving in the country.

 Like in most countries, in Saudi Arabia, you will be driving on the right side of the road.
-Road layouts are quite clear — but do get ready to come across plenty of roundabouts.
+Road layouts are quite clear—but do get ready to come across plenty of roundabouts.
 Street signs in all major cities are bilingual (Arabic and English).
 With that, navigating local roads, even with a GPS, may be problematic: a lot of roads don't actually go by their official names, and local landmarks are often used instead when giving directions.
+However, nowadays, most directions are exchanged through Google Maps location and your phone should be enough to take you to your destination.
+It will also be a great help for live traffic updates.

 Note the leading cause of traffic accidents in the country is speeding.
-This is why it is especially important to pay attention to the speed with which you are driving and observe all the regulations and speed limits in place.
-Urban freeways typically have a speed limit of 70km/h, and highways limit the driving speed to 120km/h.
+This is why it is especially important to pay attention to your speed while driving and observe all the regulations and speed limits in place.
+Urban freeways typically have a speed limit of 70 km/h, and highways limit the driving speed to 120 km/h.
 Keep in mind that all major routes are equipped with speed cameras.
+There is also an extensive network of cameras that will record other violations, such as not wearing the seatbelt, using the mobile phone, or driving at night without your lights.

 Driving costs and car maintenance in Saudi Arabia